This post may contain compensated links. Read my disclaimer here.

-Want to get your free PDF on the first steps to becoming naturally fit?
-Join the Innate Moves email list here and I’ll send it to you now!
+(Want to get your free PDF on the first steps to becoming naturally fit?
+Claim it now!)

 Our modern bodies don’t need to move the same way when we are just sitting in furniture most of the day.
 So we lose certain aspects of the fitness we were born with.
 Our legs can’t get us up and down from the ground so easily, we get tired after walking short periods, our feet hurt from standing, our spine can’t hold our heads tall.
 These are all signs of losing our natural fitness.

 What’s the solution?
 Most people can’t (or don’t want to) quit their jobs and move to a place you can walk everywhere.
 But everyone can incorporate more primal movement into your life.
 Want to know the easiest way?

 Yes, your beloved furniture is standing in the way of your best fitness.
 It is a big contributor to your back pain, your bad posture, tight leg muscles, and lack of mobility.
 Chairs and couches cause your body to slump into an unnatural position and, what’s worse, they are so comfortable that we don’t move once we’re in them!
 So now we’re not just putting our body in a non-ideal position, but we’re leaving it there and being sedentary.
 Being sedentary in a big comfy couch is not going to get you the best fitness!

 Practical Ways to Rid Yourself of Furniture